solvingop/MissionBoard/todo-list-main/README.md

-\MyTasks is a dynamic and theme-switchable to-do list web app built with vanilla JavaScript and localStorage.
+MissionBoard s is a dynamic and theme-switchable to-do list web app built with vanilla JavaScript and localStorage.
 It features modular class-based architecture with task formatting, real-time UI updates, status filters, and motivational celebrations when you complete a task.

 🧠 Features
 - ✍️ Add, edit, delete, and filter to-do items